People living with Parkinson’s disease (PD) and their caregivers have the potential to speed a cure and find medications to reverse its course.

 PAIR Learning Institute

-Through our PAIR Learning Institutes, a three-day, in-person training, we give people impacted by PD the knowledge and skills needed to pair with scientists and health professionals and also collaborate with research institutions to form partnerships between Research Advocates and investigators at the front lines of research.
+Through our Parkinson’s Foundation Learning Institute, an intensive three-day, in-person training, we prepare people impacted by PD and their care partners to work side by side with the research community by giving them the knowledge and skills needed to pair with scientists and health professionals.
+The Foundation also collaborates with research institutions to form partnerships between Research Advocates and investigators at the front lines of research.

 Attending the Learning Institute

 "I found my involvement within the Parkinson's community took off exponentially as a result of the PAIR Learning Institute.
 It opened numerous doors and introduced me to people with Parkinson’s disease (PD), care partners and scientists that I now consider lifelong friends.
 I cope with this disease by keeping myself involved, by trying to make a difference and find a cure faster.
 The Learning Institute gave me the edge to be involved on a national level - it's clear that the research community recognizes the expertise of those who are trained through the PAIR Learning Institute.
 We are being heard as expert voices in the PD community!
 Thank you, Parkinson’s Foundation."

 - Linda Morgan, RPh, MBA, Asheville, North Carolina